-On April 25, 2021, the customer moved to an assisted living facility.
-The assisted living facility is licensed but is NOT registered with AHCCCS.
+On April 25, 2021, the customer moved to an ALF.
+The ALF is licensed but is NOT registered with AHCCCS.
 The customer notified AHCCCS of the move the same day.

-Because the assisted living facility is licensed but not registered with AHCCCS, the net income test is used when the customer is in the unregistered facility for the full month.
+Because the ALF is licensed but not registered with AHCCCS, the net income test is used when the customer is in the unregistered facility for the full month.
 The customer is over income using the net test income limit of 100% of the Federal Benefit Rate for May 2021.
 The change is an adverse action in which the customer must be notified at least 10 days before it is effective.
 As a result, the customer will be discontinued for ALTCS effective June 1, 2021.